rmcgibbo/msmaccelerator2/README.md

 Design
 ------
-- The app should be designed to work on relatively homogeneous clusters with a PBS system.
-This means that we can expect a bunch of jobs to be started at the same time, and finish at about the same time.
+- The app should be able to work on clusters with PBS systems.
+That means being able to work within the constraints of a queueing system, and taking advantage of the shared filesystem.
 - Clustering and MSM-building cannot be required to happen on the head node, because many HPC clusters do not allow this.
 There needs to be separate "jobs" submitted for the MSM building.